 IRR is a metric that doesn’t have any real formula.
 It means that no predetermined formula can be used to find out IRR.
-The value that IRR seeks is the rate of discount which makes the Net Present Value (NPV) of the sum of inflows equal to the initial net cash invested.
-For example, if we are going to get $20,000 at the end of the year due to completion of a project, then the initial cash we should invest keeping in mind that the rate of discount is 15% is $17,391.30 ($20,000/1.15).
+The value that IRR seeks is the discount rate, which makes the NPVNPVNet Present Value (NPV) estimates the profitability of a project and is the difference between the present value of cash inflows and the present value of cash outflows over the project’s time period.
+If the difference is positive, the project is profitable; otherwise, it is not. of the sum of inflows equal to the initial net cash invested.
+For example, if we are going to get $20,000 at the end of the year due to the completion of a project, then the initial cash we should invest, keeping in mind that the rate of discount is 15%, is $17,391.30 ($20,000/1.15).

 ROI is a metric that calculates the percentage increase or decrease in return for a particular investment over a set time frame.

-ROI is also called as Rate of Return (ROR).
+ROI is also called a Rate of Return (ROR).
 ROI can be calculated using the formula: ROI = [(Expected Value – Original Value) / Original Value] x 100

 ROI is much simpler to calculate and hence is mostly used ahead of IRR.
 But, the improvement in technologies has made IRR calculations to be done by the use of the software.
 Hence IRR is also used frequently nowadays.